“20 of the most important SEO blogs online”

 “complete with handy guides explaining how you, too, can get in on the gold”

-Over the last few weeks there has been a lot of noise about possible Google algorithm updates.
+Over the last week there has been a lot of noise about possible Google algorithm updates.

 While the updates have certainly been substantial, something you need to keep in mind is that Google update their algorithm every single day.
 Often multiple times per day.